Northwestern High School (Hyattsville, Maryland): Extracurricular activities

-Band
+Band and orchestra

 The Northwestern High School Instrumental Music Program has been rated "Superior" and received first place, as well as grand championship rankings, at local, state, and national levels.
-The band went to Nationals several times (a competition/event for the best bands in the country).
+The band has performed at national exhibitions and competitions several times.

+Northwestern currently serves as the school district's northern host school for the annual Band & Orchestra Festival, which showcases county bands and orchestras who are adjudicated by renowned music directors from around the country.

-Choir
+Choir ensembles

 The vocal music program has become a nationally and internationally recognized program.
 It consists of three main performance ensembles, and other smaller extra-curricular groups.
 For the 2013–14 school year, the main ensembles were the VPA magnet Advanced Chorus, and the non-magnet Concert Choir, and Mixed Chorus.
 Over the years, there have been other numerous vocal music groups at the school.
 The Concert, Advanced, Women's, and Gospel Choirs have received numerous superior ratings at the local and state level, as well as national and international venues.